JonathanWPedersen/cse15l-lab-reports/lab-report-4-week-8.md

 # Lab report 4 week 8

+In this lab report I will be using my own [MarkdwonParse](https://github.com/JonathanWPedersen/markdown-parse) and the [reviewd MarkdownParse](https://github.com/JonathanWPedersen/markdown-parse-second).

+## tests

 ## Snippet 1:

 For snippet 1, I expect the output to be ["`google.com", "google.com", "ucsd.edu"], I dont expect "url.com", is due to the backtick that makes the text "[a link", is meant to be together and can't be split.
 The other are ok because there are either no backticks or both is inside the brackets.